Don't Worry, He Won't Get Far on Foot

-Don't Worry, He Won't Get Far on Foot is a 2018 American comedy drama film directed by Gus Van Sant and based upon the memoir of the same name by John Callahan.
+Don't Worry, He Won't Get Far on Foot is a 2018 American comedy drama film directed by Gus Van Sant and based upon the 1989 memoir by John Callahan.
 The cast includes Joaquin Phoenix, Jonah Hill, Rooney Mara, and Jack Black, and follows a recently paralyzed alcoholic who finds a passion for drawing off-color newspaper cartoons.

 The film had its world premiere at the 2018 Sundance Film Festival on January 19, 2018, and was released on July 14, 2018, by Amazon Studios.

 Plot

 Based in Portland, alcoholic quadriplegic cartoonist John Callahan is honored for his work.
 After he introduces himself as an alcoholic, we see the events that led him here.

 On the morning before his accident, John wakes up still drunk and hurries to purchase more alcohol so withdrawal would not set in.
 That evening, he meets Dexter at a party in Long Beach.
 They leave together in a car and as the night progresses, they get increasingly drunk, intermittently vomiting.
 They sneak into an amusement park and go to a strip club.

 Upon leaving the strip club, Dexter insists on driving, although a bystander points out they both are too impaired.
 He falls asleep at the wheel and runs into an electrical pole at high speed, causing severe injury to John, who was also asleep.
 At the hospital, he learns that he is now a quadriplegic.

 John comes across several apathetic medical personnel in the hospital, including groups of medical students who periodically pass through and talk about him and others like they are not sentient beings.
 Finally, he connects with Swedish physical therapist Annu, who treats him there.

 John and Annu chat whilst she works on him.
 He tells her he is desperate to not be paralyzed for life, alternatively praying to God and making pacts with the devil.
 They discover they have several things in common.

 The hospital soon equips John with an electric wheelchair, which gives him back some independence.
 One night he and a fellow patient go out in their wheelchairs and, on their return to the rehabilitation center, they narrowly miss getting hit by a train.